 - Dr. Chad Thompson (bio), Senior Managing Scientist, ToxStrategies

 In addition, former officials from the EPA and Small Business Administration highlighted significant process concerns with the assessment.
 Most concerning, several experienced scientists were excluded from the opportunity to comment.
-The recordings of the October 12th public meeting and the December 22th public meeting video are also available.
-The next meeting will be on January 30th.
+The recordings of the October 12th, December 22th, and January 30th public meetings video are also available.

 Why this matters: